 1. Art directors don't care about your resume.

 Heck!
 The CEO at my current employer doesn't care about it either!
 Here is a good read.
 Your portfolio is your ticket.
-In my seven years of experience, I have seen for myself that my work is what gets me in the door.
+In my ten years of experience, I have seen for myself that my work is what gets me in the door.
 Hands down.

 2. It's too expensive.